adrienjoly/adrienjoly.github.io/README.md

 - Leadership.
 I am learning to tap into my team-mate's strengths and ideas, rather than imposing my own plan.
 - Emotional Intelligence.
 Dealing with people's emotions (and my own) has not been easy for me.
 - Conflict management.
 I can feel uncomfortable when conflicts happen.
 It's important to stay calm and contribute to resolving situations.
 - Marketing and communication.
-I would love to become better at creating enthusiasm when I communicate about achievements, projects and ideas.
+I would love to become better at creating enthusiasm and engagement when I communicate about achievements, projects and ideas.

 ### What makes me uncomfortable